KablamoOSS/kombustion/documentation/content/guides/plugins.md

 You must return all errors in the `errs []error` array.
 These are then printed to the user, with information about the plugin, and the block in the template that caused it.

+**Don't** print errors to `stdout`, as the user wont know where they're coming from.

+If `errs []error` contains any errors, the task will fail.

+And example of how an error is printed:

 ```sh
 ✖  Error: Missing field 'CIDR'
 ☞  Resolution: